-SAN FRANCISCO — October 14, 2015 — Impress Labs (now Kiterocket), a brand-driven communications agency for the solar and clean energy industries and other technology sectors, has launched the Solar Marketing Think Tank, an idea forum and blog hub for solar marketing, public relations and communications professionals.
+SAN FRANCISCO — October 14, 2015 — Kiterocket, a brand-driven communications agency for the solar and clean energy industries and other technology sectors, has launched the Solar Marketing Think Tank, an idea forum and blog hub for solar marketing, public relations and communications professionals.

 Solar Marketing Think Tank provides a platform for solar marketing innovators to contribute their ideas and experiences for promoting solar and related energy solutions to the industry’s various target markets.